-Braemar Property Value Report: July-August 2019 (Carriage Series)
+Braemar Property Value Report: March-April 2021 (Carriage Series)

-There is no question about it–fall is here.
-Overcast, low temps and the hint that leaves are changing color.
-With summer behind us, let’s take a look at the most recent Braemar home sales in the Carriage Series.
-If you don’t know what homes fall in the Carriages Series, they are characterized by the lack of an attached garage.
+In this edition of the Braemar Property Value Report I am going to fill you in on what has happened in the Carriage home market.
+Braemar Carriage homes are characterized by the lack of an attached garage.
 When these homes have a garage, it is detached and sits in back of the home, accessed by a private driveway off of the street, or off of a shared alley in the back of the home.
 The floor plans, from smallest to largest, are: Maplewood, Norwood, Oakdale and Parkdale.

-Taking these recent sales and combining them with the last twelve months of Braemar Carriage home sales, the updated six and twelve month values give us insight as to market conditions.
-Below are the updated values.
+Taking these three sales and combining them with the entire past twelve months of Braemar Carriage home sales, the six and twelve month data points are updated as seen below:

-If you placed your Braemar Carriage home on the market, priced to current conditions, you could expect to be under contract and well on your way to settlement, in about two weeks.
+If you placed your Braemar Carriage home on the market, priced to current conditions, you could expect to be under contract in less than a week.
 You could also expect to have multiple offers with no seller subsidy requests.
 Some buyers are even waiving all contingencies, including inspections, appraisal and financing.